astronomer/docs/learn/cloud-ide-tutorial.md

 :::caution

-If a file with the same name as your Cloud IDE pipeline already exists in your GitHub repository, the Cloud IDE will overwrite the existing file.
-For this reason, Astronomer recommends using a separate branch for commits from your Cloud IDE environment than for commits from other sources to the same repository.
+If a file with the same name as your Astro Cloud IDE pipeline already exists in your GitHub repository, the Astro Cloud IDE will overwrite the existing file.
+For this reason, Astronomer recommends using a separate branch for commits from your Astro Cloud IDE environment than for commits from other sources to the same repository.

 :::

 ## Step 13: Deploy your DAG to Astro

-When you first commit a Cloud IDE pipeline to a GitHub repository, the Cloud IDE will create a GitHub workflow named `astro_deploy.yaml`.
+When you first commit a Astro Cloud IDE pipeline to a GitHub repository, the Astro Cloud IDE will create a GitHub workflow named `astro_deploy.yaml`.
 This action can be modified to fit your CI/CD workflow, or used out of the box after you configure a few environment variables.

 1. Set the following [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) in your repository: